Table of contents

 The next step is to assess the level of criticality of particular elements.
 We need to identify the areas that will suffer in the event of a lack of access to certain information or tools and determine the impact of such a situation on business continuity.

-3. Risk and business impact assessment
+3. Risk and business impact assessment of the Disaster Recovery process

 It’s important to determine the potential threats to particular areas and consider the consequences such threats entail.
 We need to take into account minor incidents (e.g. a page error resulting in a few minutes of downtime) as well as the worst-case scenarios (e.g. complete destruction of the data centre along with application files).